AirportOs/dressapi/README.md

 -H 'Accept: application/xml'
 ```

+## Other function

+-**DressApi use a cache** with on file or on Redis and is integrated to the application.
+This means it deletes interested parties (**including relations**) when there is an update.

+-**Deferred connection of the DB**: if the request is already in cache it does not make any connection to the database.
+In this way it saves unnecessary resources and is more efficient.

 ## License

 DressApi is under Apache 2.0 license, you can use for free for personal and commercial projects.